Poems and Songs of Vladimir Vysotsky. The Heavenly Airfield.

 But as soon as he shuts the gate,

-We’ll ask of the Father, “Do us a high favor:
+We’ll ask of our Father, “Do us a high favor:

 Take us to a battle group of angels.”